-- As suggested in Process evaluation report (2019) future iterations of the programme with a challenge driven approach could consider strengthening cross-fertilisation across strands via dedicated measures (e.g. special call for proposals), understanding the need to maintain a balance between its support for a core group of organisations and the need to remain open to new ideas from outside the mainstream.
-Evaluations of other ISCF programmes (Audience of the Future, Next Generation Service) have demonstrated that this is possible but requires ring fencing resources at the outset, to make further investment decisions as the programme progresses. - The evidence collected across the different phases of the study shows that pre-existing partnerships were seen as crucial to successful project implementation and attainment of results.
-We recommend that future iterations of the programme take this into consideration, e.g. by providing extra marks to applications that are able to demonstrate prior knowledge / experience working together and/or by sharing information on lessons learned on collaborations (in particular industry-academia) with new partnerships to speed up their process.
+The evidence collected across the different phases implementation and attainment of results.
+We recommend that future iterations of the programme take this into consideration, e.g. by providing extra marks to applications that are able to demonstrate prior knowledge/experience working together and/ or by sharing information on lessons learned on collaborations (in particular industry-academia) with new partnerships to speed up their process.

-On Robotics & Al in extreme environments as an investment area
+On Robotics & AI in extreme environments as an investment area